|

 pieces of work and of their ongoing significance for

-the FCS/Human Sciences profession.
+the human sciences.
 The intention is

 to build upon Brown's project and tradition of fine